Leviosa-Shades/SmartThings/README.md

 Choose "Save".<br>
 Choose "Publish" and then choose the popup "For Me".<br>

-Open SmartThings (Classis) Ap on your Smart device.
+Open SmartThings (Classic) Ap on your Smart device.
 You should be logged in the same as your account above.<br>
+Note:  Samsung has 2 Apps currently.
+Only the Classic version support Shades such as Leviosa.<br><br>
 Choose "Automation" on the bottom tabs.<br>
 Select "SmartApps" on the upper right.<br>
 Choose "+ Add a SmartApp".<br>